Bachelor in Health Care Administration in Rhode Island

 Anticipated job growth in Rhode Island is similar to growth expected across the country.
-By the year 2022, O*Net hopes to see a 17% increase in medical management jobs.
+Medical management jobs are projected to increase by 9 percent between 2018 and 2028.
 As a whole, salaries in Rhode Island are above average.
-Per O*Net, the average salary for a medical manager is $101,800 per year.
+The average salary for a medical manager is $130,620 per year.

 Take the first step to your new career now.
 Use our school listings to contact health care administration programs in Rhode Island for detailed program information.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the Rhode Island Department of Labor and Training and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed September 2021.

 - District of Columbia

 - North Dakota